na-na-hi/renget/archive/smgenlorePh2P2.md

 ***

    *Back in-game, it's at this point that Conquest received a skybox change (and I think the Fog of War was also made more dense), to mirror the foreboding fuckery going on with Yggdrasil.*
    *The first real attempt at an 'evolution' of the Conquest map over time, Yggdrasil was added to be visible from Duo lane side of the skybox, and over the weeks that the lore event ran for, would slowly wither away to mirror the 'decay' Yggdrasil was undergoing in-lore.
-Otherwise the sky just got more grey with some EXTRA ominous clouds and the Jungle Fog-of-War was increased in density for increased mystery / paranoia - but this is still the point where the Conquest map 'starts' to be used more in connection to the lore and capitalised on appropriately ...given it's still been in Stardust Crus-Hades mode all the way up until this point.
-In alowing for lore-related evolutions, it also gave HiRez / Titanforge an excuse to artfully test out new mechanics and gimmicks in-engine (expanded upon later, when it became a staple come S8).*
+Otherwise the sky just got more grey with some EXTRA ominous clouds, and the Jungle Fog-of-War was increased in density for increased mystery / paranoia - but this is still the point where the Conquest map 'starts' to be used more in connection to the lore and capitalised on appropriately ...given it's still been in Stardust Crus-Hades mode all the way up until this point.
+In allowing for lore-related evolutions, it also gave HiRez / Titanforge an excuse to artfully test out new mechanics and gimmicks in-engine (expanded upon later, when it became a staple come S8).*

    -> ![Ygg](https://files.catbox.moe/faxh5e.jpg) <-